jamtmac1/First_Credential_Report/README.md

 # First_Credential_Report
 This repository contains my first AWS IAM Credential Report, as well as any subsequent.
 It is generated as part of my hands-on security auditing practice.
-This is a foundational exercise in identifying and understanding IAM user risk exposure across an AWS account.
+This is a foundational exercise in identifying and understanding IAM user risk exposure across an AWS account..

 ---